UpstreamData/pyasic/README.md

 ### Common commands:
 * Get the data used by the config utility, this includes pool data, wattage use, temperature, hashrate, etc:
+* All the data from below commands and more are returned from this in a consistent dataclass.
+Check out the `MinerData` class in  `/data/__init__.py` for more information.

 ```python
 import asyncio